The Footsteps of Paul Educational Tour

 The Footsteps of Paul Educational Tour takes delegates on a visit to several European and Middle Eastern countries, following the missionary journeys of the Apostle Paul.
 Sites on the Tour vary from the holy to the ancient, and the trip is resplendent with many vistas which take the delegate back in time in their minds eye.

-The various countries visited by the Tour are highlighted by following the links below.
+The various countries visited by the Tour are listed below, with important information about each country.

 Population: There are 62 million inhabitants of Turkey.
 Major cities include Istanbul (10 million), the capital city of Ankara (3.6 million), Izmir (3.0 million), Konya (1.9 million), and Bursa (1.9 million).

 Government: The Turkish republic is based on a secular, democratic, parliamentary system.
 The Council of ministers, headed by the Prime Minister, governs the nation along with a popularly elected Grand National Assembly.
 All citizens gain the right to vote at the age of 18.